-- that is not a resident transfers a share from a permanent establishment of that taxpayer in South Africa otherwise than by way of a disposal under paragraph 11, or transfers a share to such a permanent establishment otherwise than by way of an acquisition [paragraph 12(2)(b)]; - commences to hold shares as trading stock [paragraph 12(2)(c)]; or - ceases to hold shares as trading stock otherwise than by way of a disposal under paragraph 11 [paragraph 12(3)].
+- that is not a resident removes a share from a permanent establishment of that taxpayer in South Africa, or transfers a share to such a permanent establishment [paragraph 12(2)(b)]; - commences to hold shares as trading stock [paragraph 12(2)(c)]; or - ceases to hold shares as trading stock [paragraph 12(3)].

-For detailed commentary on when paragraph 12 will apply, see the Comprehensive Guide to Capital Gains Tax in Chapter 6.
+For a detailed discussion of when paragraph 12 will apply, see paragraph 6.2 of the Comprehensive Guide to Capital Gains Tax (Issue 5).